X65/emu/README.md

 > A complete emulated computer then more or less just wires those chip emulators
 > together just like on a breadboard.

-This emulator started as a hard fork of C64 emulator example and it shows in places - it is still a work-in-progress.

 [1]: https://x65.zone/
 [2]: https://github.com/floooh/chips